DTL2020/2D_resampler/ReadMe.txt

 Sinc and Jinc (EWA Lanczos and other) kernels processed by 2D convolution resampler.
 It is upsample only for now.
-It accepts 2 command line params:
+It accepts 2 command line params: integer upsanple ratio and number of taps for kernel.

 Have optional performance test part.
 All options are switchable by comment in and out parts of code before compile time only.